Stationarity against integration in the autoregressive process with polynomial trend: Proof of the main results

-where $(t-i)_{T} = (t-i)/T$ and $\cA(L) \mu_{t-i} = \veps_{t-i}$.
-The coefficients of the deterministic trend are easily identifiable.
-It follows that $(\mu_{t})$ is a stable stationary AR$(p)$ process which also satisfies an invariance principle, as it is stipulated for example in Theorem 1 of \cite{DedeckerRio00}.
+where $(t-i)_{T} = (t-i)/T$ and $\Theta(L) \mu_{t-i} = \veps_{t-i}$.
+The coefficients of the deterministic trend are identifiable \textit{via} a tedious but straightforward calculation.
+It follows from \eqref{Yi} that $(\mu_{t})$ is a stable stationary AR$(p)$ process which also satisfies an invariance principle, as it is stipulated for example in Theorem 1 of \cite{DedeckerRio00}.
 If we define the so-called long-run variance as